 Overwhelmed and Practicing Extra Caution During Pandemic

 After the pandemic hit, Ashlea Hayes, a deaf and blind secretary for the National Black Deaf Advocates, found herself being overly cautious.
-Where she resides, in Compton, CA, she normally grocery shops on her own, but lately she has been using home delivery services.
+In Compton, CA - where Hayes resides - she normally grocery shops on her own, but lately she has been using home delivery services.

 With all of the new regulations inside grocery stores and other facilities, Hayes finds them to be overwhelming.